Evyweb/ioctopus/README.md

 ## How to use

-To use the container, you need to create a container and bind your dependencies.
+To use ioctopus, you need to create a container and bind your dependencies.
 To do so you need to create an id for each dependency you want to register.

 This id that we call an "injection token" can be a string or a symbol.